Whirlwind (EQ) Barbarian Endgame Build Guide

 If you haven't unlocked the final setup or found the top runes, you can also benefit from these options:

-- Poc - Alternative for Bac.
+- Poc - Alternative for Bac early on since it is easier to get.

 - Zec - Can assist with keeping our Ultimate off cooldown; useful early on when lacking Cooldown Reduction.